yangwu1227/python-for-machine-learning/neural_network/projects/cnn_real_estate_classification_sagemaker/README.md

 # Real Estate Scene Classification

-The goal of the project is to classify the images into one of 9 categories--- kitchens, bathrooms, backyard, etc. This helps with downstream tasks such as object detection, which is highly scene-dependent.
-For instance, we would want to detection features like granite countertops and stainless fridges in the kitchens, walk-in showers or bathtubs in the bathrooms, patios and grills in the backyards, and so on.
+The goal of the project is to classify the real estate images into one of 9 categories--- kitchens, bathrooms, backyard, etc. This helps with downstream tasks such as object detection, which is highly scene-dependent.
+For instance, we would want to detect features like granite countertops and stainless fridges in the kitchens, walk-in showers or bathtubs in the bathrooms, patios and grills in the backyards, and so on.

 ## Environment